deepusnath/amor-fati/README.md

 # Amor Fati
-This contains documention of future articles and drafts
+This contains documentation of future articles and drafts